A practical model-based segmentation approach for improved activation detection in single-subject functional Magnetic Resonance Imaging studies: Performance Evaluations

 We performed experiments in scenarios ranging from easy (typical in low-level, easily-differentiated motor task experiments) to difficult activation detection scenarios (as in higher-level tasks requiring finer levels of cerebral processing).
 We obtained these scenarios by relating the values of $\nu_0\equiv 0$, $\nu_1$ and $\nu_2$ to the pairwise overlap measure $\omega$~\citep{maitraandmelnykov10} calculated between the unique pairs of densities characterized by $\{\nu_0,\nu_1,\nu_2\}$.
 Specifically, given $\nu_0=0$ and for each of the $\bpi$s in Figure~\ref{fig:phantom}, we chose $(\nu_1, \nu_2)$ such that the overlap between every pair of the three mixture components was set to be $\omega$ for $\omega \in \Omega = \{0.01, 0.1, 0.25, 0.5, 0.75, 0.95\}$.
 Thus, our simulated mixtures had components ranging from mildly well-separated ($\omega = 0.01$) to essentially indistinguishable ($\omega = 0.95$).
 We call $\omega$ the {\em identification complexity parameter} and regard it as a surrogate for the difficulty of the particular activation detection problem, with higher values reflecting greater difficulty in detecting activation.
-Figure~\ref{fig:simu_example_1} displays sample mixture distributions and simulated datasets for three $\omega$s.
+Figures~\ref{fig:simu_example_0}, \ref{fig:simu_example_1}, and \ref{fig:simu_example_2} display sample mixture distributions and simulated statistical parametric maps (SPMs) for three $\omega$s, and for each of the three phantoms.
+These SPMs were obtained from our simulated datasets by using the inverse standard Gaussian cumulative distribution function on the simulated $p$-values at each voxel.